 Transfer the kabobs to a serving plate, and cover with foil until ready to serve.

 Pro Tip: During cooking, keep the lid off on a charcoal grill.
 On a gas grill, close the lid between turning the kabobs.
 Each method results in quick cooking that creates a great sear, seals in flavor, and locks in juices.

 We hope you enjoyed this post!
 We hope it revs up your passion to make kabobs ASAP.
-When you consider how many options you have for meat, seafood, veggies, fruits, and marinades, the list of kabobs you can whip up in no time is endless.
+When you consider how many options you have for meat, seafood, veggies, fruits, and marinades, the list of kabobs you can whip up in no time is endless - the total time you spent on making a perfect main dish for your dinner is really that short.
 We love to serve kabobs every chance we get.
+Grilled steak kabobs, beef kabobs, anything goes.
 We dish them out at casual and formal parties, including corporate occasions.
 Whenever we serve kabobs, our guests are consistently amazed at how juicy and flavorful they are.
 Here’s another easy recipe for Skewered Pork and Peppers in a Spanish Marinade:

 You can achieve similar results, restaurant-quality results, at home.
 Like all cooking, the more you practice, the stronger and more confident you become with your skills.
 Best of all, practicing in the kitchen not only makes perfect, it makes for good eats.
 Having the best ingredients, the right tools, great techniques and pro tips makes all the difference between kabobs that are just okay and kabobs that are award-winning.